kalabiyau/unitard/README.markdown

 # Unitard.
 Skintight!

-You know, this tiny... - skintight project was made for two reasons:
+ou know, this tiny... - skintight project was made for two reasons:

     1. Provide possibility to limit bandwidth of any  internet adapter to consume lesser Internet.
 I know, i know… Nowadays it is - absurd.
 But…